Novoxpert/AlphaFusionNet/README.md

 ```
 ---
 ## Pipeline
+This pipeline coordinates ChronoBridge data services, model APIs, and scheduled tasks to produce synchronized features, predictions, and portfolio decisions.
+Follow the steps below to run the complete AlphaFusionNet workflow from data ingestion to deployment.
+[For having full usage pipeline, please refer to this.](./docs/usage.md)

 ### 1) run ChronoBridge API service
 Create API for Get Fused embedding and ohlcv per asset from Mongodb.